 A typical data migration contains a huge amount of data from multiple user accounts.
 Also, migrating mailboxes manually at once would guarantee failure as it requires performing multiple steps for each user database.

-Moreover, the automated tool doesn’t impact the day-to-day work of users, the admin can perform the data migration without letting users to logout of their systems.
+Moreover, the software doesn’t impact the day-to-day work of users, the admin can perform the data migration without letting users log out of their systems.